-If you are in the market for a walk-in tub and have not already read the following articles, then we strongly recommend you begin by reading them first.
+If you are in the market for a walk-in tub and have not already read the following article, then we recommend you begin by reading it first.

-If after reading these articles you feel you still need to purchase a walk-in style bathtub, then our last bit of advice to you is the following:
+If after reading the article you feel you still need to purchase a walk-in style bathtub, then our last bit of advice to you is the following:

 Insist on a quote.
 We highly recommend you avoid buying a walk-in tub from a seller who refuses to quote you a general price range over the phone.
 We have observed that the companies who are resistant to quote any prices whatsoever prior to doing an onsite visit tend to engage in high pressure sales tactics, charge over-the-top prices, and have the longest “rap sheets” of customer complaints,

 Use specialists only.
 We recommend to purchase a walk-in-tub from a seller who specializes in the sale of multiple brands and styles of walk-in tubs because they will know best which models are good and which ones are known to have issues and can help you select the right one for your needs.

 Pick a vendor who sells and installs.
 If possible, we recommend purchasing the tub from a local company who both sells and installs the tubs.
 Every model has different nuances that will often times require subtle adjustments to make them function optimally, so it is best to have the tub installed by someone familiar with the specific model you wish to have installed.

 Vet Online Sellers.
 If you purchase the tub online, it is important to be aware that there are different places you can do so.

 - You can buy direct from the manufacturer.
 Not all manufacturers offer this option, but if they do, it is always best to deal with them directly.

 - You can buy it from a small third-party seller online.
 This option adds an additional layer in between you and the manufacturer, which can cause unwanted headaches if you need to return the tub or request a replacement part, especially if the company closes and shuts down their website.